fmenezes/mongodb-atlas-local-extension/README.md

   - **Use Authentication**: Requires username and password
   - **Skip Authentication**: Runs without authentication (not recommended)
 - **Launch**: Create the container with your configuration

-The container will be automatically labeled with `mongodb-atlas-local=container` and appear in your container list.

 ## Development